instamatic-dev/instamatic/docs/config.md

 **tem_server_port**
 the server port, default: `8088`

+**tem_require_admin**
+Some microscopes require admin rights to access their API, set `tem_require_admin: True` to enable some checks for admin rights and request UAC elevation before enabling the connection.
+Default: `False`.

 **indexing_server_exe**
 After data are collected, the path where the data are saved can be sent to this program via a socket connection for automated data processing.
 Available are the dials indexing server (`instamatic.dialsserver.exe`) and the XDS indexing server (`instamatic.xdsserver.exe`)